Bookmaker's Licence

 Note

-The Gambling Regulation Act 2024 provides for the establishment of the Gambling Regulatory Authority of Ireland (GRAI).
-Once fully established, the GRAI will be the sole body responsible for the regulation and licensing of gambling in Ireland.
-In the interim, Revenue will continue to issue licences under the Betting Act 1931 and the Gaming and Lotteries Act 1956.
+The Gambling Regulatory Authority of Ireland (GRAI) was established in March 2025.
+Once operational, it will be responsible for the regulation of gambling.
+Meanwhile, Revenue will continue to issue licences under the Betting and Gaming Acts.

 A bookmaker is a person who, in the course of business, takes bets, sets odds and undertakes to pay out on winning bets.
 All bookmakers must hold a Bookmaker’s Licence.